Bryantcornwell/CV-auto-grader/README.md

 As a widely used grading technology, the generation and recognition of answer sheets improve the efficiency and decrease the human error.
 It can be implemented by  multiple programming languages with full-fledged templates.
 However, we abandon flaring libraries and try to achieve a fairly robust model only with basic mathmetic packages and pillow library, so that laying the ground of learning of image encryption/decryption, line detection, filterings, segmentation, etc.

 ## Introduction
 With 5 options, A...E, per question and binary encryption, we use 5-digit binary array to represent the solutions.
 For extracting the solution area, we try methods of grid overlay, othogonal lines, and vertical patches.
+The vertial patches works very well in accuracy.
+It preprocesses images with Gaussian blur and conversion with threshold.
+Redress the tilt by horizontal compensation.
+Then extracting the vertical patches, dividing and naming them stack, substack, and col for handwritten area, question numbers area and solutions area respectively.For each patch, marked areas have continuous and homogeneous pixel values.
+Also, because we use vertial patches instead of horizontal counterparts, the unmakred areas within each patch have similar shape.
 Besides, we detect the occurence of handwitten letter via density of pixels.

 ## Methods
 ### Inject.py